joe27g/EnhancedDiscord/plugins.md

    * To undo your patch, use the `unpatch()` function; for example, `findModule('sendMessage').sendMessage.unpatch();`.
 The `__monkeyPatched` property, located in the same place, can be used to determine if a function is already patched.

-Credits to [samogot](github.com/samogot) for making the internals for this, in [Lib Discord Internals](https://github.com/samogot/betterdiscord-plugins/blob/master/v2/1Lib%20Discord%20Internals/plugin.js) plugin.
+Original versions of these two functions are from [samogot](https://github.com/samogot)'s [Lib Discord Internals](https://github.com/samogot/betterdiscord-plugins/blob/master/v2/1Lib%20Discord%20Internals/plugin.js).

 ### Advanced plugin functionality